msloan10/Data-analytics-/README.md

 # Data-analytics-
 This repository contains topics that I am exploring in data science/analytics.
-I am new to the field, so some of the files may contain rudimentary tasks.
-My end goal is to eventually gain the skills to complete one cohesive project.
+My goals are to strengthen my current skills and build new ones.

 File descriptions: